LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/filewrite/README.md

 # Good Burger

-Here we'll finish a basic program to show the user a menu from a fast food restaurant ("Good Burger", then take down their order, and write it into a file.
+Here we'll finish a basic program to show the user a menu from a fast food restaurant (named "Good Burger"), then take down their order, and write it into a file.

 We already started the program for you!
 The code is in [this file](./goodburger.c).